eladnoor/equilibrator/classic_rxns/source/refs.rst

 #.
 Phillips, R. B., Kondev, J., Theriot, J., Orme, N., and Garcia, H. (2009).
 Physical biology of the cell, Garland Science New York.

 #.
 Unden, G., and Bongaerts, J. (1997).
 Alternative respiratory pathways of Escherichia coli: energetics and transcriptional regulation in response to electron acceptors.
 Biochim.
 Biophys.
 Acta 1320, 217–234.

+#.
+Alberty, R. a., Cornish-Bowden, A., Goldberg, R. N., Hammes, G. G., Tipton, K., and Westerhoff, H. V. (2011).
+Recommendations for terminology and databases for biochemical thermodynamics.
+Biophys.
+Chem.
+155, 89–103.